 The area has a short loop around one pond, or a longer loop around two ponds.
 It’s home to a wide variety of wildlife hiding in the glistening snow.
 Bridges cross small streams, and benches are placed at scenic overlooks.
 Originally the area was managed to attract and maintain wildlife, so your chances of meeting a one of our non-human residents in that area are high!

 Chiarella Forest Management Area also offers exploring opportunities.
 The 77-acre tract was donated by the Chiarella family, and 12,800 Norway pine, along with 500 wildlife-attracting shrubs, were planted there in 1992.
 The forest is filled with hiking trails that pass through rows of towering pines, meadows and diverse forested areas.

 Chiarella is located on County Road 11, 3.5 miles west of the intersection of County Road 11 and County Road 3.
 Watch for signs.

 More adventurous snowshoers can make their way out to the Rollie Johnson Natural and Recreational Area on the middle of Whitefish Lake.
 The area consists of three islands, with Big Island offering the best opportunities for snowshoeing.
-The forest at Big Island is special in that it’s an old-growth maple-basswood forest that has never been logged.
+The forest at Big Island is special in that it’s an old-growth maple-basswood forest that, as far as we know, has never been logged.
 The trees inhabiting the island are, in some cases, 150 years old.
 Many trees are labeled, though some signs may be snow-covered.
 The cove on the northeast side of the island is the best starting point.
 There you’ll find brochures (next to the island’s sign) showing walking trails and areas that are off-limits for preservation.
 The brochures also discuss some of the plants you'll find on the island, though they may be more difficult to identify in the winter.
 Either way, the area is peaceful and the forest there is enchanting.
 Explore the area gently, and if you ride out to the island, please don’t take motorized vehicles on the land of the islands.
+Be sure to check ice conditions at local resorts and bait shops before you head out on the ice.